New to Blackboard

 Visit Blackboard's Quick Start page for more information.

-The Blackboard Request Form (This form does not work with Internet Explorer) may be used to add and remove users from a course, merge multiple sections, import content, and request an under development site.
+The Blackboard Request Form may be used to add and remove users from a course, merge multiple sections, import content, and request an under development site.
 Requests are usually processed within 2 business days.

-- When a department Chair/Dean request access to a course or request to have someone added to a course, we recommend notifying the faculty member as a curtesy, but this is not required.
-Faculty can see everyone who has access to their course by looking at the Users listing, so they will find out that someone has access to their course.
+- When a department Chair/Dean requests access to a course or requests to have someone added to a course, we recommend the Department Chair/Dean notify the original course instructor as a courtesy, but this is not required.

-- The above procedures in place based on FERPA guidelines to protect access to student grades.
+- The above procedures are in place based on FERPA guidelines to protect access to student grades.